oliwarner/django-multifactor/README.md

 `django-multifactor` has a fallback system that allows the user to be contacted via a number of sub-secure methods **simultaneously**.
 The rationale is that if somebody hacks their email account, they'll still know something is going on when they get an SMS.
 Providing sane options for your users is critical to security here.
 A poor fallback can undermine otherwise solid factors.

 The included fallback uses `user.email` to send an email.
+This now sends as plain+HTML.
+You can send just plain by setting `settings.MULTIFACTOR.HTML_EMAIL` to `False`.

 You can plumb in additional functions to carry the OTP message over any other system you like.
 The function should look something like:

     def send_carrier_pigeon(user, message):